Food: Too Good To Waste

 - Family of four tosses out more than $1,600 a year in wasted food

 Reducing food waste is an easy way to trim your grocery bills and reduce your environmental footprint.
-By making small shifts in how you shop, prepare and store food, you can keep this valuable resource from going to waste.
+By becoming aware of how you may be wasting food, and making small shifts in how you shop, prepare and store food, you can keep this valuable resource from going to waste.

 Wasted food costs the commercial food service industry roughly $100 billion annually, but they aren’t the only businesses that create food waste.
 All businesses can benefit by reducing their food waste.
 It can save money by reducing not only disposal costs but also over-purchasing, labor, and energy costs.
 Additionally, you can receive tax benefits from donating wholesome, edible food to food banks or food rescue organizations.